Dimillian/DMRESTRequest-objc/readme.md

 `- (void)setPermananentParameterValue:(id)value forParameter:(NSString *)parameter;`

 ## Getting started
-Just add every files of the **classes/** folder to your project.
+Drag the `DMRESTRequest.xcodeproj` from the Finder to your openned project.

-This is a really simple set of classes, ready to use, just import **DMRESTRequest** where you wan to make requests and you're done.
+In the build phase of your target, in the **"target dependencies"** add `DMRESTRequest`, and in the **"Link binary with library"** add `libDMRESTRequest.a`.

+Import `#import <DMRESTRequest/DMRESTRequest.h>` where you want to use it and you're done!

 ## Code example
 You will find more detailled examples in the project...